akka/akka/akka-docs/src/main/paradox/stream/stream-testkit.md

 Java
 :   @@snip [StreamTestKitDocTest.java](/akka-docs/src/test/java/jdocs/stream/StreamTestKitDocTest.java) { #pipeto-testprobe }

-Instead of materializing to a future, we can use a `Sink.actorRef` that sends all incoming elements to the given `ActorRef`.
-Now we can use assertion methods on `TestProbe` and expect elements one by one as they arrive.
+Instead of materializing to a future, we can use a @apidoc[Sink.actorRef](akka.stream.*.Sink$) {scala="#actorRef[T](ref:akka.actor.ActorRef,onCompleteMessage:Any,onFailureMessage:Throwable=%3EAny):akka.stream.scaladsl.Sink[T,akka.NotUsed]" java="#actorRef(akka.actor.ActorRef,java.lang.Object)"} that sends all incoming elements to the given @apidoc[akka.actor.ActorRef].
+Now we can use assertion methods on @apidoc[akka.testkit.TestProbe] and expect elements one by one as they arrive.
 We can also assert stream completion by expecting for `onCompleteMessage` which was given to `Sink.actorRef`.